Use dig to query nameservers

 You can issue the command:

 dig @220.127.116.11 +nssearch domain.com

 dig @18.104.22.168 +short SOA domain.com | cut -d' ' -f1

 The second command queries the “SOA” for the domain’s zone file.
-SOA stands for “Start of Authority”, and this record stores the domain’s authoritative nameservers and the defined minimum time-to-live (TTL) on other servers.
+SOA stands for “Start of Authority”, and this record stores the domain’s authoritative name servers and the defined minimum time-to-live (TTL) on other servers.
 Depending on a DNS server’s configuration the SOA may contain additional information, like a domain administrator’s email address.

 Causes of DNS problems

-If you find your default DNS server returns a different IP address from the one you configured with the cloud server’s DNS tool, this is almost always for one of two reasons.
+If you find your default DNS server returns a different IP address from the one you configured with the cloud server’s DNS tool, this is almost always for one of two reasons:

-The first possibility is that your registrar has not yet made the authoritative DNS server change or expects you to make the change using the registrar’s tools.
+Your registrar has not yet made the authoritative DNS server change or expects you to make the change using the registrar’s tools.

-DNS propagation delay”, in which some stragglers - most often mail servers - catch up on the change over a week or so.
+DNS propagation delay, in which some stragglers - most often mail servers - catch up on the change over a week or so.